Jha-RaushanKumar/MERN-Stack-Grocery-WebApp/README.md

-# MERN Stack Grocery Web App
+# MERN Stack Grocery WebApp

 This project is a responsive web application built using the MERN stack, with back-end APIs developed in Node.js, Express.js, and MongoDB, and the front-end constructed using the React.js framework.
 The application integrates various technologies such as Stripe for payments processing, JWT for authentication, and MongoDB Atlas for data storage.